Valid Inference for Machine Learning Model Parameters: Introduction

-The primary insight of this paper is illustrated in \Cref{fig:basic_insight}: The risk minimizer $\theta_0$ is typically estimated via an ERM $\thetahat_S$ that depends on a random sample $S$.
-Our insight is that uncertainty in the ERM can be quantified by examining a neighborhood $\Thetahat_S^\varepsilon$ around $\thetahat_S$ of some size $\varepsilon$; ideally, this neighborhood would contain $\theta_0$, but it is typically unclear how large $\varepsilon$ needs to be to do so.
+The primary insight of this paper is illustrated in \Cref{fig:basic_insight}: When performing inference on a risk minimizer $\theta_0$, we typically estimate it via an ERM $\thetahat_S$ that depends on a random sample $S$.
+We then quantify our uncertainty in the ERM by examining a neighborhood $\Thetahat_S^\varepsilon$ around $\thetahat_S$ of some size $\varepsilon$; ideally, this neighborhood would contain $\theta_0$, but it is typically unclear how large $\varepsilon$ needs to be to do so.
 The primary reason doing so is difficult is that the empirical risk may behave very differently from the population risk.
 A simple example of this appears when using a machine learning model that always overfits to match the data perfectly, so that the empirical risk on a sample is always zero despite the population risk being rather high---this may cause the distance between the ERM and risk minimizer to vary unpredictably across samples.
 However, if we can ensure that the empirical risk is, with high probability, sufficiently close to the population risk in a uniform manner over the parameter space $\Theta$, then this issue is solved and it is possible find an $\varepsilon$ such that $\Thetahat_S^\varepsilon$ contains $\theta_0$ with high probability.

 The contributions of our paper are as follows: \begin{itemize} \item We provide a new framework for statistical inference that can be used to provide uncertainty quantification for a parameter of interest without knowledge of the data-generating distribution. \item We use this framework to create confidence sets that contain the ``optimal" (i.e. risk minimizing) parameter of a machine learning model with any pre-specified level of confidence. \item We demonstrate that knowledge of the theoretical distribution of valid confidence sets can be used to determine the location of risk minimizer. \item We draw on the ideas of imprecise probability theory \citep{dempster1967,shafer1976} to study this theoretical distribution of confidence sets.
 This is in part inspired by the growing use of imprecise probability in the study of both empirical risk minimization and statistical inference \citep[e.g.][]{kusunoki2021,hullermeier2014,jacob2021,gong2021}. \item We show that under weak conditions, bootstrapping can be used to estimate the distribution of these confidence sets.
 This allows us to assign a notion of confidence to arbitrary regions of the parameter space, even when the data-generating distribution is completely unknown. \item We illustrate the utility of our framework in both synthetic and real data examples\footnote{The code to reproduce the experiments presented in this paper is available at \url{https://github.com/neil-dey/valid-inference-ml-estimators}}. \end{itemize}